 Here is how the translate page looks like, with a gallery showing the images with their translated captions.

 As you can see, the end results are what we set out to do.
-We’ve translated the ‘Trip to Rome’ page and it displays the same images in both English and Spanish.
+We’ve translated the ‘Trip to Greece’ page and it displays the same images in both English and Spanish.
 We’ve edited the captions, so that everything displays in the correct language.

 WPML Media also enhances the WordPress Media Library.